Blizzard chief Mike Morhaime foresees a long road ahead for esports

 GamesBeat: There are numbers of spectators, the engagement of fans.
 What else is on the plus side of this that could make it all happen faster?

-Phan: How people consume the content in gaming—they’re already accustomed to watching on mobile devices, playing on mobile devices.
+Phan: How people consume the content in gaming — they’re already accustomed to watching on mobile devices, playing on mobile devices.
 They’re already on that screen.
 Where you choose to watch esports right now is also where you play video games.
 The playing field and the place where you watch are similar.
 That’s one thing that’s different.

-GamesBeat: How do we get over things like, “Overwatch is hard to understand compared to Counter-Strike”?
+GamesBeat: How do we get over things like, “Overwatch is hard to understand compared to Counter-Strike?”

 Morhaime: That’s something we’re working on.
 We’re trying to do different things.
 The team colors, the uniforms in the game, helped a lot.
 We’re taking feedback and always looking to improve.
 Also, as people watch it more, it naturally becomes more understandable.